Hazard Mitigation Planning

 In March 2005, Georgia reached a significant milestone with the completion of the first State Hazard Mitigation Plan to meet the federal requirements of 44 CFR Part 201.
-Subsequently, a three-year update of the State of Georgia Mitigation Plan including Enhanced Plan elements was approved in March 2008, March 2011, and March 2014.
-The next plan update is scheduled for March 2019.
-Georgia is one of ten states to receive Enhanced Plan status.
+Subsequently, updates to the State of Georgia Mitigation Plan including Enhanced Plan elements were approved in 2008, 2011, 2014, and 2019, with the next update expected in 2024.
+Georgia is one of approximately a dozen states to receive Enhanced Plan status.
 This allows the state to receive additional Hazard Mitigation Grant Program funds in the aftermath of a disaster.
-Since Georgia obtained Enhanced Plan status in 2008, more than $11 million in additional HMGP funds have been received and passed on to local governments to implement mitigation actions.

 Theidentifies twelve natural hazards that impact the state, assessed the vulnerability of those hazards and outlined a strategy to reduce those vulnerabilities.

 With the passage of the Disaster Mitigation Act of 2000 and implementing regulations in February 2002, the Georgia Emergency Management and Homeland Security Agency provided technical assistance to local governments in the development and update of their mitigation plans.
 GEMA/HS helped local governments secure grant funding to develop a multi-jurisdictional hazard mitigation plan in each county.
 By June 2010, all 159 Georgia counties received federal approval of their local mitigation plans.
 These plans are updated and approved by FEMA every five years to maintain eligibility for HMA grants.